-An appraisal management company essentially does just that: manage appraisals.
-Yet AMCs have been around only a relatively short period of time compared with the rest of the mortgage industry.
-An AMC works directly with a lender to receive an appraisal order, place the order, receive it from the appraisal and then ultimately forward to the lender ordering the appraisal.
+Appraisal management companies essentially do one thing: manage appraisals.
+Appraisal management companies have been around only a relatively short period of time compared with the rest of the mortgage industry, but they play an important role.
+An appraisal management company works directly with a lender to receive an appraisal order, place the order, receive it from the appraisal and then ultimately forward to the lender ordering the appraisal.
 Why all the steps?

 The thinking at the time was to put a form of a firewall between the lender and the appraiser to avoid any perceived pressure instituted by the lender.
 For various loan types, an appropriate value must be established in order to further the application process.
 A lender that needed a minimum value in order for the loan to be approved could in fact shop the appraisal around before placing an order to see if the proper value could be reached.
 Both the lender and the appraiser would then have an incentive to arrive at the needed value, regardless of recent comparable sales in the area.
 To avoid any possibility of value manipulation, the creation of appraisal management companies was mandated.